gongybable/gongybable.github.io/pages/Knowledge_Base/neural_network/index.md

 #### Optimizers
 * SGD Stochastic Gradient Descent (or mini-batch)<br />
-instead of run all the data forward and backward, and update the weights, SGD divides the training data into small batches.
-During each epoch, run each batch of the data points one by one to update the weights, introducing noise into gradients.
-This has a very desirable effect; i.e. — with the introduction of noise during the training, the model becomes less prone to overfitting. <br />
+    - Instead of run all the data forward and backward, and update the weights, SGD randomly shuffle the data and divides the training data into small batches.
+    - During each epoch, run each batch of the data points one by one to update the weights, introducing noise into gradients.
+This has a very desirable effect; i.e. — with the introduction of noise during the training, the model becomes less prone to overfitting.
+    - This also saves a lot of computation resource, and scales well with both data and model size.  <br />

 * Momentum <br />
 instead of define the step as the gradient descent of the current point (at local minimum, the step is 0), define the step as a sum of the previous steps `(step(n)+r*step(n-1))`, then times that with the learning rate; this gives us a good chance to go over the hump on local minimum. <br />